nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-58.md

 ## Make Bulk Scroller Use a Specific Kafka Configuration

 The Bulk Scroller is now using a slow consumer Kafka configuration

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32702](https://jira.nuxeo.com/browse/NXP-32702)

 ## Boolean Property Set to a Random String Value Using the Document REST API Should Throw an Exception

-The "nuxeo.primitive.type.strict.validation" nuxeo.conf property allows to throw an error when decoding a string input as a boolean.
+Boolean primitive type validation now relies on the `nuxeo.primitive.type.strict.validation` nuxeo.conf property, allowing to throw an error when decoding a string input as a boolean.

-Boolean primitive type validation now relies on the `nuxeo.primitive.type.strict.validation` Framework property.

 By default, it is set to `false`, keeping the previous behavior: at a low level, when trying to decode a string input as a boolean, fall back on 0 if the string cannot be decoded as a boolean, e.g. "foo".

 If set to `true`, in such case, an `IllegalArgumentException` is thrown.

 Consequently, when executing a REST API:

 - search request on a PageProvider and passing "foo" as a query parameter for a predicate on a boolean field or
 - create a document request and "foo" as a value for a boolean property

-the server will respond with a 400 Bad Request status code
+The server will respond with a 400 Bad Request status code.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32663](https://jira.nuxeo.com/browse/NXP-32663)

 ## Allow to Configure the Content Security Policy With nuxeo.conf Parameter

-A new nuxeo.conf property allows to override the default Content Security Policy.
+A new nuxeo.conf property allows to override the default Content Security Policy:

-Added new `nuxeo.conf` property to override the default Content Security Policy:
 ```Java
 nuxeo.content.security.policy=img-src data: blob: *; default-src blob: *; script-src 'nonce-dummy' 'unsafe-eval' 'strict-dynamic'; style-src 'unsafe-inline' *; font-src data: *
 ```

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32652](https://jira.nuxeo.com/browse/NXP-32652)

 # Learn More